naveenagarwal/fake_primary_key/README.md

     include FakePrimaryKey

-Then model will return "id" as primary key
+Then model will return "id" as primary key if no value is returned by super.

     ModelName.primary_key #=> "id"